mbarkhau/bumpver/README.md

   --push / --no-push              Push to the default remote.
   --tag-scope [default|global|branch]
                                   Tag scope for the current version.
+  --pre-commit-hook <PATH>        Custom script that runs before the commit
+                                  step
+  --post-commit-hook <PATH>       Custom script that runs after the commit
+                                  step is completed
   -h, --help                      Show this message and exit.
 ```